The history of the Faculty of Law

 In 1706, new subjects were assigned to the three existing professorships.
 To align the faculty more closely with the international developments in the field of law, natural law was also included in the official curriculum.
 However, there was a noticeable decline in the number of students who could appreciate such innovations.
 Between 1798 and 1815, only eighteen students enrolled to study law.
 The teaching staff consequently shrank, and by 1817 the curriculum was covered by a single instructor.

-The University Law of 1818 proposed three professorships, but adverse circumstances, most significantly the division of Basel into two separate cantons in 1833, led to prolonged vacancies.
+The University Act of 1818 proposed three professorships, but adverse circumstances, most significantly the division of Basel into two separate cantons in 1833, led to prolonged vacancies.
 In 1835, once again, there was but a single professor in the faculty.
 It is thus hardly surprising that the University Act passed that year foresaw a merely preparatory role for Basel’s Faculty of Law.
 The establishment of the Free Academic Society by law professor Andreas Heusler in the same year nevertheless financed the appointment of additional professors through external funding, significantly aiding the gradual expansion of the faculty.

 Such expansion was necessary, as Swiss federal law had grown in scope and importance since the foundation of the federal state in 1848, requiring more comprehensive approaches in legal education.
 The focus here was initially public law, followed by private law around the turn of the twentieth century, with a first professorship established in 1904.
 From 1904 until the 1960s, the faculty had five statutory chairs but could hire additional instructors with extra funds – an option it increasingly took advantage of.
-Especially over the last fifty years, there has been a steady increase in faculty members, though this expansion has not kept pace with the rapid increase in student enrollments which has continued unabated.
+Especially over the last fifty years, there has been a steady increase in faculty members, though this expansion has not kept pace with the rapid increase in student enrollments, which has continued unabated.